 The Wayback Machine is a component of the Internet Archive that allows users to access snapshots of select webpages that extend back to the mid-1990s.
 Users can search by web address and then see a calendar and time distribution graph of when the web page has been saved.
 By selecting a particular time, the user pulls up the images of the webpage captured at the particular date and time.
 The Wayback Machine is the result of the efforts of Internet Archive director Brewster Kahle to make some resources of the Internet Archive more publicly accessible, although how accessible the archive actually is remains a point of contention; as Lepore explains, “You can’t search it the way you can search the Web, because it’s too big and what’s in there isn’t sorted, or indexed, or catalogued in any of the many ways in which a paper archive is organized; it’s not ordered in any way at all, except by URL and by date” (Lepore 2015).
 Although Kahle proposed the Wayback Machine as “a browsing interface, a wow-isn’t this-cool interface” even he notes that it’s only “a first step” (Kahle, quoted in Koman 2002).
 To date, there have been few applications of the archive in academic research.

-Presence and absence alike in the Wayback Machine’s archive of Obamicon.me help contribute to a more complex understanding of the site and the ways in which a visual phenomenon was simultaneously and irreducibly technical.
+Presence and absence alike in the Wayback Machine’s archive of Obamicon.me helps contribute to a more complex understanding of the site and the ways in which a visual phenomenon was simultaneously and irreducibly technical.
 The discursive accounts of Obamicon.me, referenced in the introduction, give a general sense of the site but tend to focus on exemplars rather than infrastructure.
 The Wayback Machine, on the other hand, includes many images of the site captured over time—over 403 times between January 20, 2009 and February 22, 2013 for the main page—and these images contain additional information that helps one understand the infrastructure of the site, such as changes in orientation and functionality, advertisements, and general site design.
 Additionally, the errors in the archive, what is missing, and what does not load, also get at aspects of the site’s infrastructure.
 As cached web pages, many of the advertisements do not load and the ones that do are no longer monetized.
 The individual pages and images are not networked in the same way, with any link or content dependent upon accessing Paste’s servers rendered inoperable.
 While evidence of the sites concern with engagement remains, the different governing logic and technical capacities of the Internet Archive have altered the functionality.